Simply Stated: Muscle Biopsies

 Find more at Mdaquest.org/tag/simply-stated

-A muscle biopsy is a surgical procedure in which one or more small pieces of muscle tissue are removed for further microscopic or biochemical examination.
-The procedure, often used in the diagnosis of a neuromuscular disorder, is considered “minor” surgery and is usually performed under local anesthetic.
+A muscle biopsy is a surgical procedure in which one or more small pieces of muscle tissue are removed for microscopic examination and biochemical or genetic testing.
+The procedure, sometimes used in the diagnosis of a muscle disorder, is considered “minor” surgery and is usually performed under local anesthetic.

 Open or needle biopsy

 There are two types of muscle biopsy.
-The open biopsy involves the removal of one or more small pieces of muscle tissue with sharp scissors.
+The open biopsy is the most common.
+It involves the removal of one or more small pieces of muscle tissue with sharp scissors.

-The neuromuscular specialist selects a muscle, usually the biceps, triceps, deltoid or quadriceps muscle, that should yield the most information about the disease.
-Usually moderately affected muscles are chosen; the weakest muscles may already be too degraded for analysis.
+The neuromuscular specialist selects a muscle, usually the biceps, deltoid, or quadriceps muscle, that should yield the most information about the disease.
+Usually, moderately affected muscles are chosen; the weakest muscles may already be too degraded for analysis.
 The procedure involves a 2-to-3-inch incision, which is then closed with stitches and may feel sore for a few days.

-In a needle biopsy, used since the 1960s, a pea-sized muscle sample is collected with a large bore needle.
-Although this is less invasive than the open biopsy, the doctor loses the ability to examine the muscle visually first, and the specimen collected is smaller.
+In a needle biopsy, a pea-sized muscle sample is collected with a large bore needle.
+Although this is less invasive than the open biopsy, the specimen collected is much smaller and may miss the diseased area in the muscle.

 Analyzing the sample

 When the muscle samples are sent to a laboratory for analysis, the technicians cut them into many thin sections for examination.
-Using different tests on different sections, they look at the tissue’s overall appearance, chemical activities in the tissue, and the presence or absence of critical proteins.
+Using different stains on different sections, the muscle pathologist looks at the tissue’s overall appearance, chemical activities in the tissue, and the presence or absence of critical proteins.
 The information these tests provide helps determine exactly what disease and what form of it the person has.

 Histochemistry uses stains to detect chemical activities in the cells, including the actions of specific enzymes and metabolic processes.
 A lab that performs only histology may miss important metabolic abnormalities.

-Immunohistochemistry uses antibodies to detect the presence or absence of proteins.
-This analysis can show whether the cells are missing dystrophin (indicating Duchenne or Becker MD), sarcoglycans (limb-girdle MD), merosin (congenital MD) or other proteins whose absence causes specific muscular dystrophies.
-Specific antibodies can also be used to identify the nature of inflammatory cells found in the muscle.
+Immunohistochemistry uses antibodies to detect the presence or absence of muscle proteins.
+This analysis can show whether the muscle fibers are missing dystrophin (indicating Duchenne or Becker muscular dystrophy), sarcoglycans (limb-girdle muscular dystrophy), merosin (congenital muscular dystrophy), or other proteins whose absence causes specific muscular dystrophies.
+Immunohistochemistry testing is not performed regularly because genetic testing generally detects these abnormalities.

-The lab may also use electron microscopy to get very high magnification views of the cellular structure, which can confirm structural abnormalities, like the presence of nemaline rods.
+The lab may also use electron microscopy to get very high magnification views of the muscle fiber structures, which can confirm structural abnormalities, like the presence of nemaline rods.

-Finally, a DNA analysis can be performed on a muscle sample to detect a genetic mutation.
-Although a blood sample is usually adequate for a DNA test, a muscle sample may be needed to test for mitochondrial DNA mutations.
+Finally, a DNA analysis can be performed on a muscle sample to detect a genetic mutation when genetic testing using a blood or spit sample is inconclusive.
+A muscle sample may be needed to detect some mitochondrial DNA mutations.

 Next Steps and Useful Resources